Hemophilia and other coagulation disorders: neurologic aspects

-Central pontine myelinolysis has been reported to occur in spite of slow correction of hyponatremia (30).
-Patients who develop hyponatremia following liver transplantation may be particularly vulnerable to develop osmotic demyelination syndrome if their hyponatremia is rapidly corrected (01).
+Central pontine myelinolysis has been reported to occur in spite of slow correction of hyponatremia (33).
+Patients undergoing liver transplantation are particularly vulnerable to develop osmotic demyelination syndrome (14).

-Limited evidence suggests that minocycline may be helpful in preventing osmotic demyelination syndrome from water diuresis, and the use of urea for correction of mild chronic hyponatremia has less risk of pathologic change in rat models in comparison to vasopressin antagonists or hypertonic saline (57; Gankam Kenge et al 2015).
+Limited evidence suggests that minocycline may be helpful in preventing osmotic demyelination syndrome from water diuresis, and the use of urea for correction of mild chronic hyponatremia has less risk of pathologic change in rat models in comparison to vasopressin antagonists or hypertonic saline (61; 18).

 In the appropriate clinical situation and with the classical clinical signs and symptoms, there is little difficulty in arriving at the diagnosis of osmotic demyelination syndrome.
 However, myelinolysis often occurs in the setting of critical illness, and symptoms may be masked in mechanically ventilated patients receiving paralytics or sedatives or in patients with an underlying metabolic or hypoxic encephalopathy.